 Your household should not give in when it comes to good nutritional meals.

-- Invite them to watch educational programs, videos where and why you grow your own veggies.
+- Invite them to watch educational programs and videos about where and why you grow your own veggies.

 - Give them a role in the kitchen, Ex: sous-chef, prep vegetables together while smelling the produce.

 - Take them to farm places or even start growing your own in the back garden.
 The children will naturally ask questions, learn something and get involved in the near future.
 Also, they are more likely to eat them.

 - Never hide veggies in their school boxes or plate, they are not stupid.

 Good luck and remember these five important ideas/tips.

 Do involve your kids from the very beginning of the food discovery and talk (seriously gamification) about the fruits and vegetables’ seasonality.